 Tse is currently the CEO of Harmony.

-Thr Harmony ONE token has a maximum supply of 13.16 billion ONE coins and a current circulating supply of 11.58 billion according to CoinGecko.
+The Harmony ONE token has a total supply of 13.5 billion ONE coins and a current circulating supply of 12.2 billion, according to CoinMarketCap.

-ONE is ranked number 47 on Coin Gecko website, and has a market cap of $3.7bn.
-The Harmony cryptocurrency has gone up 6,500% in the past year and 60% in the past 30 days.
-In the first week of January 2022, the price of Harmony ONE stood at $0.320033.
+ONE is ranked number 108 on the website and has a market cap of $275m.
+The Harmony cryptocurrency has gone down 60% in the past year and down 40% in the past 30 days.
+After hitting its all-time high in October 2021 ($0.3798), the token has fallen sharply since.

-There is a maximum supply of 13.16 billion ONE coins and a current circulating supply of 11.58 billion ONE coins, according to CoinGecko.
+There is a total supply of 12.2 billion ONE coins and a current circulating supply of 13.5 billion ONE coins, according to CoinMarketCap.

-Harmony is secured by an effective-proof-of-stake consensus mechanism.
-The sharding process is secured through randomly reassigning validators different shards randomly.
-At least 250 nodes are active on each shard, allegedly protecting the shards from being corrupted.
+Harmony is secured by an effective proof-of-stake consensus mechanism.
+The sharding process is secured by randomly reassigning validators with different shards.
+At least 250 nodes are active on each shard, which Harmony claims will protect the shards from being corrupted.